UPACM/algolympics-site/src/2023/data/mechanics.md

 # Eligibility of Participants

-A single proper team consists of one (1) to three (3) team members, each of which is an _**undergraduate**_ student from a degree program at the sponsoring institution, has not graduated, and is currently officially enrolled at the time of the contest.
+A single proper team consists of one (1) to three (3) team members, each of which is an _**undergraduate**_ student from a degree program at the sponsoring institution, has not graduated and is currently officially enrolled at the time of the contest.
 For institutions who have not started the semester, participants must have been enrolled during the last academic grading period.
 Note that all team members must be from the same institution.
 Alternates **WILL NOT** be allowed.

 The contestants must be Filipino citizens or officially enrolled at a sponsoring institution in the Philippines at the time of the contest.

-Contestants will be required to submit a valid school ID or proof of school registration in order to be eligible for the Online Final Round.
+Contestants will be required to submit a valid school ID in order to be eligible for the Online Final Round.
+If school ID is unavailable, contestants must provide proof of school registration showing their name and student number along with 2 valid IDs.

 # Registration

-Teams must register through the [provided registration form](https://bit.ly/Algo2022RegForm).
+Teams must register through the [provided registration form](bit.ly/Algo2023RegForm).
 Only 1 member of the team needs to submit the registration for the entire team.

 **Ensure that you have access to the email(s) you provide** and that they are regularly checked, as further instructions for the Online Elimination Round as well as the Online Final Round will be communicated through the email provided.

-The team must have a valid Codeforces accounts and a Codeforces team to register.
+The team must have valid Codeforces accounts and a Codeforces team to register.
 Instructions for submitting these details will be communicated through the email you have provided in the registration form.

 Note that: